ShahnurIslam/shanislam.com/content/haskell.md

 ```
-To compile and run we use `stack exec -- runghc examplehs
+To compile and run we use `stack exec -- runghc example.hs`